 4) Keep A Customer Profile

-Every lead should enter your CRM system so you can recall previous conversations and preferences.
+Every lead should be entered into your CRM system so you can recall previous conversations and preferences.
 For example, keep track of past services, areas of interest, names, and addresses.
-Also, take note of and archive any information that will be helpful for you or an associate to close a sale.

 Many VOIP services offer a feature that displays a detailed list of information when you contact a lead.
 However, keeping a data index is still helpful if VOIP is not an option.
-Indexes will allow you to personalize your pitch and increase the lead’s likelihood of making a purchase.

 5) Monitor Performance

-Every call will be different, but the message or sales script should have a general philosophy or guide.
+Every call will differ, but the message or sales script should have a general philosophy or guide.
 Ensure that anyone handling your cold calls understands the message you want to send and stays focused.

 6) Don’t Get Discouraged